odanny-oc/DIASMercuryMagnetosphere/README.md

 # MESSENGER at Mercury: Tracking orbits and encounters with magnetospheric boundaries

-This repository details the progress made on the analysis of the magnetospheric boundary crossings made by the MESSENGER spacecraft at Mercury from 2011 to 2015.
+This repository details the progress on the analysis of magnetospheric boundary crossings by the MESSENGER spacecraft at Mercury from 2011 to 2015.

 ## Dependencies
 Be sure to have all the dependencies installed